 The changes included reducing the number of homes from 70 to 60 and lowering the apartment buildings’ height, so all buildings are two-storey.

 Now resource consent has been granted, we are working on further detailed design work and our procurement approach for how these homes will be built.

-Site preparation and civils work will start in early 2022, with construction from the second half of 2022.
-We are planning to have the homes completed by the end of 2023.
+Site preparation and civils work will start later in 2022, with construction starting in early 2023.
+We are planning to have the homes completed in 2024.

 We will continue to keep people updated with progress here, and via emails to those on the database.
 If you have any questions or feedback about the development, or to receive email updates, contact: